butlin/presentations/MEDI2101 practical wk 11.md

 ### ECG
 #### Volunteer

 Today's experiment requires only one volunteer.

-And they don't have to do any exercise.
+They don't have to do any exercise.

+There are no contraindications this week.

 --
 ### ECG